-Luckily, learning the reason behind the color change can help you fix the problem and avoid it in the future.
+Learning the reason behind this color change can help you fix the problem and avoid it in the future.

 Why Did My Hair Turn Purple After Using Purple Shampoo?

-Your hair can turn purple if the purple shampoo leaves too much blue pigment behind it after use.
+Your hair can turn purple if the purple shampoo leaves too much violet pigment on hair after use.

 This problem typically occurs after you make one of the four most common mistakes: